-The scores above directly correlate with the percentage of people within that racial or ethnic group that would need to move into a predominately White census tract in order to achieve a more integrated community.
-For instance, in Newport Beach, 44.5 percent of the Native Hawaiian population would need to move into predominately white census tract areas to achieve "perfect" integration.
+The scores above directly-correlate with the percentage of people within that racial or ethnic group that would need to move into a predominately White census tract in order to achieve a more integrated community.
+For instance, in Newport Beach 44.5 percent of the Native Hawaiian population would need to move into predominately white census tract areas to achieve "perfect" integration.
 Whereas in Orange County, 55.9 percent of the percent of the Native Hawaiian population would need to move into predominately white census tract areas to achieve "perfect" integration.

 Overall, there are higher rates of segregation across the County of Orange compared to the City of Newport Beach.
+As indicated above, a score of 60 or higher indicates a highly similar and segregated area.

 The Department of Housing and Community Development (HCD) considers dissimilarity index scores above 30, but below 60 as moderate segregation.
 Scores above 60 are considered to be high segregation.
-According to Figure 3-2 below, while the City of Newport Beach has no racial or ethnic populations with a dissimilarity index above 60, all populations (with the exception of the Hispanic/Latino population) have a score above 30, meaning all groups experience moderate segregation from the White population.
+According to Figure 3-2 blow, while the City of Newport Beach has no racial or ethnic populations with a dissimilarity index above 60, all populations (with the exception of the Hispanic/Latino population) have a score above 30, meaning all groups experience moderate segregation from the White population.
 Similarly, all populations in the County have a score above 30.